Who to contact in an emergency

-It is your responsibility to check with the utility provider and to ensure that the fault is not caused by an appliance.
+Please check with the utility provider to ensure there is not a power cut in your area.
+Check with a neighbour to see if they are experiencing the same problem.
 If we attend and the fault is caused by an appliance you will be recharged for the visit.

 To check if there is a power cut in your area, phone the fault emergency service on 0800 783 8838.

 We will not visit you if the power loss is as a result of a power cut or you not having credit on your electricity meter or key card.

 We will attend as an emergency where there is a total loss of electricity that is not caused by a power outage from the utility provider, or by faulty appliances.

 If after following the above steps you still need to report a loss of power, call us on 0300 303 1010 and select Option 2.